ember-learn/guides-source/guides/release/components-update/introducing-components.md

 ## Breaking it into pieces

 Let's take the large template and break it up into smaller pieces.
-We can see there are 3 pretty distinct parts of this template:
+We can see that there are 3 distinct parts:

 - The received message (Tomster's message).
 - The sent message (Zoey's message).
-- The new message input.
+- The "new message" input.

+We'll break apart the larger HTML file into files containing each of these parts.

 ### The Received Message

-First, let's copy Tomster's message into its own component:
+First, let's copy Tomster's message into its own component.
+Components go in the `app/components` directory.

 ```handlebars {data-filename="app/components/received-message.hbs"}
 <aside>